General Dynamics Corp. v. United States

 General Dynamics Corp. v.
-United States, 563 U.S. 478 (2011), is a U.S. Supreme Court case in which the State Secrets Privilege prevented the plaintiff from using the evidence it needed to protect itself from an expensive judgement.
+United States (consolidated with The Boeing Co. v.
+United States), 563 U.S. 478 (2011), is a U.S. Supreme Court case in which the State Secrets Privilege prevented the plaintiff from using the evidence it needed to protect itself from an expensive judgement.

 Background

 In 1988 the U.S. Navy ordered a new stealth aircraft, the A-12 Avenger, to be built by contractors General Dynamics and McDonnell Douglas.
 The parties agreed to what would be the main problem with the contract: instead of a "cost-reimbursable" contract (which would have limited the contractors' liability to the funding provided by the Government, and is the most commonly used when dealing with new weapons systems, especially with new technology), they agreed to a "fixed-price" contract (which required the contractors to complete the work regardless of final cost) of around US$4.8 billion (the competing industry team, composed of contractors Northrop, Grumman, and Vought, somewhat surprisingly never submitted a final bid and dropped out of the competition, possibly due to the intended contract type).

 Not unexpectedly (given the nature of the program) the contract encountered difficulty in meeting the technical requirements, which resulted in huge cost overruns, but in this case the overruns (combined with the contract type) threatened the existence of both companies, two of the largest United States defense contractors.
 The contractors requested that the fixed-price contract be converted to a cost-reimbursable contract, agreeing to absorb $150 million in cost overruns as consideration.
 Instead, in 1991 the Navy gave up and cancelled the contract, saying too little progress had been made.
 Yet the cancellation would cause another problem: instead of cancelling the contract as a "termination for convenience" (where the Government decides it no longer wants an item; this may require the Government to spend additional funds to make a contractor whole), it instead chose to cancel it as a "termination for default" (where the Government cancels a contract upon belief that the contractor is not performing in accordance with contract terms, and often demands repayment of funds provided), and asked the contractors to return roughly US$1.35 billion of "progress payments" (payments based upon work performed) already made.
 The contractors refused, saying the government had kept too much information secret under the "state secrets privilege" for there to be adequate progress, and therefore a default termination was not justified.

 The manner in which the program was canceled led to years of litigation between the contractors and the Department of Defense over breach of contract: